Helmut Kohl: Personality and media portrayals

-Kohl was a true people's person and loved to be in company of others.
-His tremendous memory about people and their lives helped him to build up his networks in the Christian Democratic Union, in government and abroad.
-In a study of German chancellorship as political leadership, Henrik Gast gives examples how much time Kohl invested into personal relationships even with the backbenchers in the Bundestag and also party officials up to the local level.
-This worked, because it fitted Kohl's character and was authentic.
+Kohl was a true "people person" and loved to be in the company of others.
+His tremendous memory of people and their lives helped him to build up his networks in the Christian Democratic Union, in government and abroad.
+In a study of German chancellorship as political leadership, Henrik Gast highlights how much time Kohl invested in personal relationships even with the backbenchers in the Bundestag and also party officials up to the local level.
+This worked because it fitted Kohl's character and was authentic.

 Kohl knew that all these people were the basis of his political power and that he needed their loyalty and personal affection.
 He could also be rude to subordinates and assistants, and confront political adversaries.
 "He was capable of both – being empathetic and being extremely confrontational!
 If you did not do what he wanted, empathy was over!", as Gast quotes a federal minister of Kohl's own party.
 There was also a difference between the younger Kohl and the chancellor in his later years.
 A parliamentary state secretary recalled: "A sense of tact and politeness?
 The early and the later Kohl – that was a tremendous difference.
-In the early years he had all of that, in the later years no more."
+In the early years, he had all of that, in the later years no more."

 Personal life

 Family

 On 27 June 1960, Kohl married Hannelore Renner, after he had already asked for her hand in marriage in 1953, delaying the ceremony until he was financially stable.
-Both had known each other since 1948, when they met in a dancing class.
+Both had known each other since 1948 when they met in a dancing class.
 They had two sons, Walter Kohl (born 1963) and Peter Kohl (born 1965).
 Hannelore Kohl had studied languages and spoke fluent French and English; during her husband's political career, she was an important adviser to him, especially on world affairs.
-She was a steadfast advocate of German reunification even before it seemed feasible, and of NATO and Germany's alliance with the United States.
+She was a steadfast advocate of German reunification even before it seemed feasible and of NATO and Germany's alliance with the United States.
+They shared a love for German food: his commentary enhanced the cookbook A Culinary Voyage Through Germany that she edited.

 Both sons were educated in the United States, at Harvard University and MIT, respectively.
 Walter Kohl worked as a financial analyst with Morgan Stanley in New York City and later founded a consulting firm with his father in 1999.
 Peter Kohl worked as an investment banker in London for many years.
 Walter Kohl was formerly married to the business administration academic Christine Volkmann and they have a son, Johannes Volkmann; he is now married to the Korean-born Kyung-Sook Kohl née Hwang.
 Peter Kohl is married to the Turkish-born investment banker Elif Sözen-Kohl, the daughter of a wealthy Turkish industrialist, and they have a daughter, Leyla Kohl (born 2002).

 On 5 July 2001, his wife, Hannelore, died by suicide; she had suffered from photodermatitis for many years.